 Part 2: The ideal editor workflow

 I didn’t intend for book editing to become a mini-series within a mini-series but I’ve gotten such a great response and so many questions on this topic that I wanted to carry on the discussion from the past two weeks.
 Today, let’s take a look at the ideal editor workflow.
-I’ll share how Andy and I worked with Megan, our editor, to get Making Fake Star Trek from sloppy manuscript to published book.
+I’ll share how I worked with Megan to get my book from sloppy manuscript to published book.

 A good editor is a project manager

-For our book, we worked close to real-time with Megan going through approximately 5-7 chapters per week for a 47 chapter book.
+For my book, I worked close to real-time with Megan going through approximately 5-7 chapters per week.
 Some weeks it was more, others it was less but that was the average.

 Megan handled both line and content editing, doing double duty.
 For line editing, she came up with her own highlighting system: